tonmanna/ngx-translate-multi-http-loader/README.md

 * [Usage](#usage)

 ## breaking change: v9.0.0
-This library is now using `httpBackend` instead of the `httpClient`, to avoid being delayed by interceptor, which was creating errors while loading.
+* This library is now using `httpBackend` instead of the `httpClient`, to avoid being delayed by interceptor, which was creating errors while loading.
+* From the v9, the library will only be using a list of `string[]` so `prefix` & `suffix` aren't needed anymore and `.json` gonna be the default suffix.

 ## Installation